Egg prices have more than tripled in some states over the last year. Here's why.

 As demand for eggs has risen, production in the U.S. has slumped because of the ongoing bird, or "avian," flu epidemic.
 Nearly 58 million birds have been infected with avian flu as of January 6, the USDA said, making it the deadliest outbreak in U.S. history.
 Infected birds must be slaughtered, causing egg supplies to fall and prices to surge.

 In California, for example, data shows the average price for a dozen eggs reached $7.37 last week, compared with $2.35 a year ago.
-The national average egg price per dozen is now $3.30, the USDA said last week.
+The national average egg price per dozen wholesale is now $3.30, the USDA said last week.
+The average price for a dozen eggs by U.S. city grew to a record $3.58 in November, according to the most recent data available from the Federal Reserve Bank of St. Louis.

 In New York, grocery store owner Jose Filipe said that soaring egg costs have caused many customers to change their spending habits.